mwesigab/EventsSystem/README.md

 ##Excellent Events System

-This system is meant to be used by Events Management Companies to for iventory management and expense management.
+This system is meant to be used by Events Management Companies to for inventory management and expense management.

+An events management desktop application built in Java.
+I built this when a client asked me to develop a solution that could manage expenses, inventory and employees.
+It's currently being used by the same client.

 ##Requirements